I try not to call anything the “trip of a lifetime.” It seems so cliche, even insincere.

 The remaining few days of the trip seemed to float by in one beautiful blur of canyons, sunrises, and sunsets.
 Somewhere along the way, we regretfully said goodbye to half the group, who, owing to time constraints, exited at Diamond Creek.
 The remaining 6 of us floated on towards Pearce Ferry, looking forward to the hours of endless vistas, slow moving current, and time to relax and reflect on the ebbs and flows of the Grand.
 It was a perfect ending to a perfect trip.
 A few days later, in a moment of almost pure anti-climax, we rounded a mundane bend in the river, got our first glimpse of the cars, and with almost no words spoken, we made a few strokes towards reality, and landed on shore for the last time.

-With the unfamiliarity of a now not-so-distant reality beginning to slowly creep back into all of our thoughts, I responded in a melancholy mood.
+With the unfamiliarity of a now not-so-distant reality beginning to slowly creep back into all of our thoughts, I could only think of one response.